UKDataServiceOpen/Introduction_to_the_BSA/README.md

 This repository contains the Quarto source files of the practical exercises for the *Introduction to Social Attitudes Surveys* UKDS Data Skills Module.

-### The BSA

-A key aim of the BSA is to track the views and opinions of the public on national issues over time.
-Therefore, the BSA questionnaire is  designed to have several core questions that are repeated in most years.
-These cover different topics such as politics, welfare, poverty,  health, education, equalities, and employment.

-In addition, the interview questionnaire consists of various  background and demographic questions.
-The rest of the questionnaire  includes a series of non-core questions (modules) on a number of social, political, economic and moral topics, which are included in the survey  less frequently.

 ### Practical exercises